srikanth-maganti/Celebrity-Face-Generator/README.md

 ## 🚀 Usage Instructions
 1. Open the deployed Streamlit app in your browser.
-2. Click on the **Generate Face** button to create a synthetic celebrity face.
+2. Select No of Images you want to generate
-3. Adjust model parameters if applicable.
+3. Click on the **Generate Face** button to create a synthetic celebrity face.
 4. Download or save the generated image.

 ---